What is a Kanban Board?

 Kanban board visibility

 The Japanese word Kanban means a “signboard”, which in and of itself underlines the importance of the board’s visual aspect.
 Do not fall into the trap of many first-time practitioners, who are so nervous about whether they created their board correctly, that they place it somewhere that no one can see it.
-The Kanban board is not for the manager, but the stakeholders and team members - the more visible the better!
+The Kanban board is not for the manager, but the stakeholders and team members - the more accessible the better!

 Kanban improves communication

 A Kanban board should be able to prevent stakeholders from forever asking you questions about your progress.
 While it is still good practice to keep people up to date, if need be, you can simply point them to the board.
-It’s common for teams to post their board at the entrance to their work area, so that stakeholders don’t even have to bother them, but can get their update directly from the Kanban.
+It’s common for teams to post their board at the entrance to their work area, so that stakeholders don’t even have to bother them, but can get their update directly from Kanban.

 Some managers have a hard time addressing client requests, and the board can help with that.
 Its visual aspect communicates how much work the team has in operation at any given stage, and helps cue stakeholders as to when they will be available for their designated piece of work, or a new order.
-The Kanban board, be that electronic or physical should incorporate work in progress limits, to help your team members individually manage how much work they can take on at any given time.
+The Kanban board, be that electronic or physical should incorporate WIP limits, to help your team members individually manage how much work they can take on at any given time.

 Physical vs digital Kanban boards